mclancy96/rails-mock-code-challenge-newsletter-signup/README.md

-# Rails Mock Code Challenge: Newsletter Signup
+# Rails Code Challenge

-Test your Rails skills by building a simple newsletter signup and delivery platform!
-In this scenario, your company wants to manage subscribers, send newsletters, and track delivery logs.
+It's time to put our Rails know-how to the test.
+HQ wants to connect with its community, and our execs have made an important decision to launch a new newsletter initiative!
+We are tasked with building a platform to manage subscribers and newsletters.

 ## Objectives